-The Yacht America has enjoyed a makeover the past few months.
-Captain Troy lead the way for a huge project: varnishing the cockpit, table, main boom, fore boom, and three doghouses with a completely different technique designed by Awlgrip.
-It was not an easy task, but the Yacht America looks absolutely stunning with her new makeover.
+The Yacht America has enjoyed a makeover the past year.
+In March, Captain Troy lead the way for a huge project: varnishing the cockpit, table, main boom, fore boom, and three doghouses with a completely different technique designed by Awlgrip.
+It was not an easy task, but the Yacht America now looks absolutely stunning with her new makeover.
 In order to put fresh paint on the wood, pre-existing varnish had to be stripped off using a variety of techniques.
 Over the course of two months, Captain Troy went through four electric sanders simply because they gave out.

 The main boom and fore boom needed to be accessible, so the first step was to remove the main sail and fore sail.
 Once the sails were stowed, sanding could take place.
 The size of the boom is deceiving because it is circular.
 There is a lot more surface area than you expect, so it took a considerable amount of time to sand and paint.
 In addition, Captain Troy had to sand upside down while also minding the curvature of the boom.